Bethany D. Arrington, CNM, MSN

 Susan Cheek-Williams, CNM, DNP

-Thank you for your interest in learning more about Greenville Midwifery Care.
-I have been a part of Greenville Health System since 1998 as a labor and delivery RN and as a Certified Nurse-Midwife.
+I have been been with Prisma Health since 1998 as a labor and delivery RN and as a Certified Nurse-Midwife.
 I graduated from the University of Cincinnati in 2009 with a Masters in Nurse Midwifery and from the Medical University of South Carolina in 2012 with a Doctorate in Nursing Practice.
-My educational background has led me to truly understand the holistic care required to practice both the art and science of Nurse Midwifery.
 In my opinion, one of the greatest benefits of our practice is that we practice as part of an integrated health care team.
-Greenville Midwifery Care is a midwife-led practice which strives to provide full-scope authentic midwifery care to low risk women; however, as part of a team, we also have access to state-of-the art medical care for either mother or baby when needed.

 Caring for women and their families during pregnancy and birth is an honor.
 I have always believed that education and facilitating wellness during pregnancy better prepares women to achieve the type of birth experience that they are seeking.
 My passions include eliminating disparities in women’s health, providing education and anticipatory guidance during pregnancy and birth, as well as ensuring women have equal access to preventative care.